 (Photo credit: Green Tier/Wisconsin Department of Natural Resources)

-6/18/19 - Miller Engineers & Scientists was retained by the Town and asked to create design concepts for the Fish Creek fish passage.
-At this public meeting, they presented three design concepts for the culvert, as well as two design concepts for dam should the Town ever acquire control of the dam.
+In June 2019, the town retained Miller Engineers & Scientists to create design concepts for the Fish Creek fish passage.
+At this public meeting, they presented three design concepts for the culvert, as well as two design concepts for dam should the Town ever acquire control of the dam in the future.
+The designs presented to the Gibraltar Plan Commission and Town Board for consideration are described below.

 Culvert Concept Design Options